 The possibility of war is something that hangs over all military marriages.
-It puts a strain on what even in normal times can be difficult: keeping a family standing strong.
+Even normal times can be difficult so they keep their family standing strong.
 Even in peacetime, our soldiers, sailors, airmen and Marines face long deployments away from home.
 Some of them last as long as six months and even a year.

 Add to that the fact that many in the military marry young and that many of them are in the lower enlisted ranks where, to put it mildly, the pay ain’t the greatest.
 This is all a recipe for marital conflict.
 Here are a few things to keep in mind if you’re already a military spouse —or if you’re contemplating becoming one.